-An ongoing argument often surfaces around Valentine’s Day, Easter and Halloween.
+An ongoing argument often surfaces around certain holidays, especially Valentine’s Day, Easter and Halloween.
 You’ll see a number of feature pieces suggesting that chocolate is actually good for you.
 These stories are frequently counterbalanced by others pointing out that chocolate is high in sugar and fat, and therefore also pretty high in calories.
 Consequently, they say, chocolate is not good for you at all.
 In truth, though the question is really about the plant compounds in chocolate.
 Is there real evidence that cocoa flavanols improve health?
-There is quite a bit of research on this topic, but results from a really important study seem pretty definitive.
+There is quite a bit of research on this topic.
+Results from a really important study, the COSMOS trial, seem pretty definitive for long-term intake.
+A more recently published study shows that even young, healthy people could benefit in the short-term if they make some dubious food choices.

 COSMOS Trial Reveals How Much Cocoa Flavanols Improve Health: